Bell Diagonal and Werner state generation: entanglement, non-locality, steering and discord on the IBM quantum computer: Introduction

 BDS are especially interesting in the context of calculating quantum correlations because these in many cases have an analytical expression.
 For instance, the ``quantum discord'' of BDS and so-called $X$ states \cite{Luo2008, Analytical_Discord_BDS, Analytical_Discord_BDS_2, Analytical_Discord_BDS_3} has been calculated, and, as it will be shown, for BDS it coincides with ``asymmetric relative entropy of discord''.
 The computation of such correlations is essential in quantum information theory, to classify systems according to the extent they exhibit non-classical behavior.
 In particular, one application of these ideas is the problem of witnessing non-classicality of inaccessible objects \cite{Revealing_non_classicality}.
 Moreover, experimental computations of such correlations for BDS have been reported.
 For instance \cite{QCorr_Experimental} and \cite{QDiscord_Exp} detected a certain amount of quantum discord in magnetic resonance experiments, evidencing the existence of non-classical correlations without entanglement.
-Another type of non-classical correlations, firstly quantum steering, has been computed experimentally \cite{Exp_Steering_Sun,Exp_Steering_Wittmann_2012}, as well as negativity of entanglement \cite{Measuring_QCor_Silva2013}.
+Another type of non-classical correlations, firstly quantum steering, has been observed experimentally \cite{Exp_Steering_Sun,Exp_Steering_Wittmann_2012}, as well as negativity of entanglement \cite{Measuring_QCor_Silva2013}.

-For practical realization of Bell-diagonal states on quantum computers, Pozzobom and Maziero \cite{Pozzobom2019} have designed a quantum circuit with the aim of preparing any BDS by tuning two real parameters.
-However, as the space of target states is three-dimensional, it is clear that any such circuit must fall short of its intended function.
-In this work, we present two modifications to their circuit, either of which enables it to prepare any BDS, and provide implementations in Qiskit \cite{Qiskit}.
-Furthermore, while the original circuit \cite{Pozzobom2019} uses four qubits, we show how the task can be accomplished with only two qubits using unread measurements.
+We propose here the first correct special-purpose quantum circuit for preparation of any arbitrary BDS on quantum computers.
+Indeed the previous proposal of Pozzobom and Maziero \cite{Pozzobom2019} falls clearly short of this goal, since it is impossible to cover the intended three-dimensional space of target states with only two parameters.
+In this work, we present two new circuits, either of which enables to prepare any BDS, and provide implementations in Qiskit \cite{Qiskit}.
+Furthermore, while the original circuit \cite{Pozzobom2019} uses four qubits, we show how the task can also be accomplished with only two qubits using unread measurements.
 The latter requires certain amendments to the standard quantum tomography procedure in Qiskit.
 The two-qubit circuits rely on post-measurement gates and classically conditioned measurements, which are currently unsupported on IBM Q devices.
 As such, they highlight the importance of continuing the development of hardware features for quantum computers.